PHYSICS 2525 - Physics IIB (Laser Physics and Technology)

 General Course Information

-Course Code PHYSICS 2525 Course Physics IIB (Laser Physics and Technology) Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites PHYSICS 2510, MATHS 2101 & MATHS 2102 - Other students may apply to Head of Physics for exemption Incompatible PHYSICS 2520 Restrictions Available to B Sc (Laser Physics & Technology) students only Course Description This course provides an introduction to condensed matter physics, progresses from the level I introduction to optical physics and continues the development of practical problem solving using laboratory experiments.
+Course Code PHYSICS 2525 Course Physics IIB (Laser Physics and Technology) Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 2510, MATHS 2101 & MATHS 2102 - Other students may apply to Head of Physics for exemption Incompatible PHYSICS 2520 Restrictions Available to B Sc (Laser Physics & Technology) students only Course Description This course provides an introduction to condensed matter physics, progresses from the level I introduction to optical physics and continues the development of practical problem solving using laboratory experiments.

 Optics: -ray tracing; ABCD matrix method; cardinal points; optical aberrations and wavefront distortion; interferometry; polarisation and Jones matrices; Gaussian beams.

-Condensed Matter Physics: -introduction to crystal structues, lattices and bonding; atomic vibrations in crystals and phonon zones, free-electron gas model of metals; nearly-free elctron model and band theory; semiconductor crystals; PN Junctions; diodes.
+Condensed Matter Physics: -introduction to crystal structures, lattices and bonding; atomic vibrations in crystals and phonon zones, free-electron gas model of metals; nearly-free electron model and band theory; semiconductor crystals; PN Junctions; diodes.

 Practical work includes laboratory experiments in optics, properties of solids and instrumentation.